Skiing Layers Guide

 Hands - Gloves and Mittens

-All things being equal, mittens will be warmer than gloves for keeping hands warm, though at the expense of dexterity
+All things being equal, mittens will be warmer than gloves, though at the expense of dexterity

 Long wrists are always useful whether they are elasticated to go under a loose sleeve or loose to go over a tighter fitting sleeve as they prevent heat loss from an exposed wrist which can be quite uncomfortable, especially in contact with snow.